RikoGit/testtasks/README.md

-# test Task 1 and Simon the game.
+# Form validation and Simon the game, vue